dmfrodrigues/feup-plog-tp1/README.md

 The game state is internally represented by pseudo-structure `gamestate(Board, Turn)`, where `Board` is the game board and `Turn` is the turn of the current player. `Turn` is 1 for player 1, and 2 for player 2.

-Although the physical board game comes with 75 pieces, the game play is not limited in any way by the lack of pieces since it is assumed there is always the required number of pieces.
+Although the physical board game comes with 75 pieces, the game play is not limited in any way by the number of pieces.
-Thus, we will not keep the number of pieces in reserve.
+Thus, we will not track the number of pieces in reserve.

 #### Initial state <!-- omit in toc -->
-The initial state is represented with each player with three 6-stacks.

-Initial state in Prolog:
 ```prolog
 gamestate(
     [ % Board